 Rhythms — How We Live

-We don’t see church as a building you go to, rather, we see ourselves as the church living normal life with Gospel intentionality.
+We don’t see church as a building you go to, rather, we see ourselves as the church body (Greek: "Soma") living everyday life with Gospel intentionality.
 Below you will find the normal rhythms of life that are lived within every culture.
-As Christ’s people, we don’t add extra things to our already busy lives, we just internationalize what we are already doing.

 Everyone’s life is shaped by a dominant story.
 As a church, we take time to be shaped by God’s story.
 God has been unfolding his Story since before time began.
 We believe we are participants in the Story and need to understand it and see how our lives intersect with it.
 Therefore, we regularly reacquaint ourselves with the Story by interacting with God's Word.
 We look for ways and times to tell the Story often.
 We also take time to listen to others stories and help them find their lives within God's Story.
 (Genesis 1:1-2; John 1:1; Psalm 1; 2 Timothy 3:16-17)